kumahq/kuma-website/docs/docs/1.0.7/networking/dns.md

 # Kuma DNS

-The Kuma control plane deploys its Domain Name Service resolver, which is available in `standalone` and `remote` [multi-zone mode](./deployments/#multi-zone-mode) on UDP port `5653` (resembling the standard port `53`).
+The Kuma control plane deploys its Domain Name Service resolver on UDP port `5653` (resembling the standard port `53`).
 Its purpose is to allow for decoupling the service name resolving from the underlying infrastructure and thus make Kuma more flexible.
 When Kuma is deployed as a distributed control plane, the Kuma DNS enables cross-cluster service discovery.

 ## Deployment